jakedmurphy1/DromedaryDrones/README.md

       linked with eclipse, follow the directions to install the JavaFX libraries for eclipse at: https://www.eclipse.org/efxclipse/install.html

-NB: To run the completed sprint one product, nativate to the updateCampusMap branch by opening a git bash instance
+NB: To run the completed sprint one product, be sure to navigate to branch master.
+If this is not the branch you are in,
-    in the location of the cloned project, and entering the command "git checkout updateCampusMap", then follow the instructions below.
+    begin a git bash terminal in the file location of the project, and enter the command "git checkout master", then proceed with the directions below.

 How to Run:
 1. Clone the GitHub repository for our Dromedary Drones simulation from: https://github.com/jakedmurphy1/DromedaryDrones.git